kharchenkolab/numbat/README.md

     out_dir = './test'
 )
 ```
+**Note**: the current implementation requires significant memory (hundreds of Gb) for large number of cells (>5000).
+We are currently working to reduce memory usage.
 ## Run parameters
 There are a few parameters you can consider tuning to a specific dataset.
 - `t`: the transition probability used in the HMM.
 A lower `t` is more appropriate for tumors with more complex copy number landscapes (from which you can expect more breakpoints) and is sometimes better for detecting subclonal events.
 A higher `t` is more effective for controlling false-positive rates of CNV calls.